Sk-Men/Sable/.changeset/remove_pip_video_setting_now_that_we_have_sable_call.md

 ---
-default: minor
+default: patch
 ---

-# Remove pip video setting now that we have sable call
+Remove pip video setting now that we have sable call